.png)

 The Pollinator Project is Ireland's largest & longest running school pollinator education programme.
 For 2026, we're again delighted to partner with SIRO, Ireland’s 100% fibre broadband network, connecting communities across Ireland.

-Now in its 15th year, the project works with schools across Ireland to train young people as pollinator ambassadors & assist in delivering bee-positive actions such as creating 'no-mow' meadows and remove spraying in their schools.
+Now in its 15th year, the project works with schools across Ireland to train young people as pollinator ambassadors & assist in delivering bee-positive actions such as creating 'no-mow' meadows and ending the use of sprays on school grounds.
 To date we have trained almost 34,000 pollinator ambassadors.
-This year we have kits to reach an additional 5,000 students.
+This year we have kits to reach an additional 5,000 students in pre, primary, secondary and homeschools.

 Our partner: